tildearrow/furnace/doc/3-pattern/effects.md

 - `F9xx`: **Single tick volume slide down.** subtracts `x` from volume on first tick only.
   - ---
 - `07xy`: **Tremolo.** changes volume to be "wavy" with a sine LFO. `x` is the speed. `y` is the depth.
-  - Tremolo is downward only.
+  - tremolo is downward only.
-  - Maximum tremolo depth is -60 volume steps.
+  - maximum tremolo depth is -60 volume steps.

 ## pitch